Solar eclipse of January 26, 2028

 An annular solar eclipse will occur at the Moon's ascending node of orbit on Wednesday, January 26, 2028, with a magnitude of 0.9208.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
 Occurring about 2 days before apogee (on January 28, 2028, at 15:30 UTC), the Moon's apparent diameter will be smaller.

 The path of annularity will pass through Ecuador, Peru, northern Brazil, and French Guiana.
 It will then travel across the Atlantic Ocean and end in southern Portugal (including the whole Madeira Islands), northern Morocco, and southern Spain.
 A partial eclipse will be visible over much of central and northern South America, Central America, the Caribbean, eastern North America and Western Europe, and West Africa.

+Stars and planets visible during annularity

+The proportion of the sun which is exposed during peak annularity will produce more than enough glare to obscure all stars and almost all planets.
+However, Venus may be easily seen along part of the eclipse's path.
+It will be 39º east of the Sun, so it will lie below the eastern horizon or be low in the east for observers in South America.
+Observers in Spain will, weather permitting, have a much better view of Venus, which will be high in the southwest as the eclipsed Sun anticipates sunset.